scala/scala-java8-compat/README.md

 signature.
 This is safe as the class is anonymous and only ever called through invoke-interface, so no harm done.
 Seems like a leaner representation.

+Furthermore, by *only* creating the generic signature for anonymous functions, we would avoid the rather brutal limitation imposed by erasure for value classes, [SI-6260](https://issues.scala-lang.org/browse/SI-6260).

 LamdaMetaFactory does have an [advanced API](http://download.java.net/jdk8/docs/api/java/lang/invoke/LambdaMetafactory.html#FLAG_BRIDGES) that allows to create additional bridges, if needed.
 We can also mark